rectorphp/getrector-com/resources/blog/posts/2024/2024-05-02-how-to-upgrade-zend-legacy-project.md

 It didn't mean the Symfony was a better framework per se.
 It meant it was easier to find a Symfony developer in that city in that year.

-**If you can hire developers who know your framework in your city, maybe you can find talented 10x developers who will take your project to the next level.
+* **If you can hire developers who know your framework in your city**, maybe you can find talented 10x developers who will take your project to the next level.

-**If you struggle to hire a developer who knows the framework you use, you'll have to spend resources to teach them.
+* **If you struggle to hire a developer who knows the framework you use**, you'll have to spend resources to teach them.
 They'll most likely misuse the framework in a non-standard way, so other developers who know the framework won't understand it.
 They'll make wrong design choices that will influence the future, maintainability, and costs of your project.

 <br>